I've been an online writer for over six years. I specialize in lifestyle topics.

 An abundance of greasy, oily hair is a common condition of the scalp.
 Whether you have had greasy hair your entire life, or you are going through a time where it is unusually greasy, it is definitely not something you want to have.
 It can affect self-esteem, and cause your scalp to feel very uncomfortable.

-There are several causes, including natural production from our skin, and methods we may take to unnecessarily add to the oil.
+There can be several causes for this condition, including the natural production of oils from our skin, as well as things we might be unintentionally doing that add to the oils.
 Becoming aware of the causes can help us understand how to properly cut down on the grease.

 What Causes the “Grease” or "Oil”?